Legaltech isn’t just for large legal departments. Learn how three small in-house legal teams deployed technology to find efficiency and time savings.

 Recall that Agile projects are reportedly 28 percent more successful than those managed traditionally.

 Bearing in mind the adage that “what gets measured gets done,” consider an overarching goal for your Agile transition which will feed your in-house legal data analytics and help you demonstrate ROI from this Agile transition.
 Some options, courtesy of Harvard Business Review: higher team productivity, faster turnaround time, better quality and lower risk.

 While your in-house legal Agile system may ultimately accomplish all of those, choose your most pressing objective, and design your implementation around that outcome.

-Our free white paper, Agile 101: A Guide for Lawyers, will help you design a low-stress Agile system for your Legal Department today.
+Our free white paper, Agile 101: A Guide for Lawyers, will help you design a low-stress Agile system for your in-house legal department today.